50+ Effective Social Skills Activities For Teens And Kids

 When students create something of their own, it makes them confident.
 This self-confidence grows manifold when they witness their progress.

-6. Bonfire night
+6. Bonfire Night

 Organize bonfire nights for your teen.
 Plan events where you can invite your extended family and get to know each other better or reminisce about the good old times.
 Encourage your teenagers to throw a different kind of birthday party complete with a bonfire night as the perfect backdrop for fun times with friends.

-7. Educational trips
+7. Educational Trips

 So your teen loves museums, great!
 Plan activities where he can better his social skills.
 Visit different neighboring towns and explore all museums.
 Help your teens further explore this interest by bookstore visits where they can buy books about history.
 Find out about expert lectures and seminars on the subject and offer to accompany them to the event or pay for your teen to go with a friend.

 Educational trips are not only a great way to help teenagers explore their interests, but they also offer ample opportunities to interact with new people.
 They increase the cultural competence of your teen and teach them a great deal about diversity and inclusion.
-Simply asking a question during the Q & A session of a lecture may require great deal of guts from a shy kid.
+Even asking a question during the Q & A session of a lecture may require a great deal of guts from a shy kid.
 Help them break the ice and converse with the museum tour guide or even interact with a stranger.

 protip_icon Do remember